VirtuaCreative/blog/_posts/2015-10-15-markdown-tips-and-tricks.md

 For markdown basics, you can check this [GitHub article](https://guides.github.com/features/mastering-markdown/#syntax), which provides us with a bunch of very often applied markup.

 All the examples given below were tested on our [Blog] written in [Jekyll][], hosted by [GitHub Pages][], within a `gh-pages` branch for a `project` website.
-Anyway, feel free to give those tips a try, even if your markdown files haven't the same configuration or compilation.
+Depending on your server or on the way your site is build, some of these tips might not work.
+Anyway, feel free to give them a try, even if your markdown files don't have the same configuration or compilation.

 <br>